 This was an exciting time for our community.
-When Rick’s Lounge was demolished, it marked a rebirth of our community.
+When downtown was cleaned up, it marked a rebirth of our community.
 People were excited and willing to engage.
 Cumberland County and downtown Fayetteville became vibrant and alive.
 Commerce returned to downtown, a new city hall and police station were built on Hay Street, the Prince Charles Hotel was salvaged, the Airborne & Special Operations Museum and Veterans Park came to be, Fayetteville Little Theater became Cape Fear Regional Theatre, the Crown Coliseum Complex was built, and the third Thursday Chamber Coffee Club was standing room only in anticipation of hearing updates on new local projects and programs.
 Everyone benefited from the community’s success, and the Market House solidified itself as the city’s symbolic icon of pride, perseverance and progress.
 And, as history has proven, the Market House has never been depicted as “the slave market house” or a place of human degradation.

 I have lived here over 50 years and never once felt Fayetteville was a racially hostile community.
 And, saying it is does not make it so.
 Nor does destroying the Market House prove the point.